It may be the middle of winter, but the Limestone Coast becomes that little bit more enchanting in the cooler months.

 Mount Gambier’s super-refined and ultra-luxurious Delgattie Estate delivers a boutique elegance that few other places can match.
 With cushy cribs and stellar city views, you’ll also score a private dining hall and billiard lounge just to dial up the decadence.

 Not far away, the gracious Colhurst House (built in 1878) is also plonked right in the beating heart of Mount Gambier, with four rooms that whisper the tale of years gone by with all the new-age mod-cons.
 Think: white, black, tartan and well.. just all sorts of homely - and if you can dig yourself out of that amazing claw bath long enough, you’ll also find comfort in a big old armchair by the fire.

-In wine country, the historic old Padthaway Homestead has recently undergone restoration to combine its age-old elegance with all the modern comforts slap-bang in the middle of vino utopia.
+In wine country, the historic old Padthaway Homestead offers accommodation in an original 1901 Shearers Quarters and 1847 Cottage, with the main homestead currently undergoing restoration.
+Both dwellings combine age-old elegance with all the modern comforts slap-bang in the middle of vino utopia.
 In fact, you really won’t need to go too far for a tipple at all, with Landaire Wines housed in the historic old stables.
 Retreating inside to the fire when the crisp air turns to a chill is as close to royalty as many of us will ever get!